 I offered to take Nori, as I had been considering a feline companion since my husband’s death; and asked, if that would help.
 I was excited when he said yes!
 (I knew from previous visits to their home that Nori was a perfect fit for me.)

 A sick, black kitten

-Norie started out as a blue eyed baby at a rescue site.
-She had cat herpes, common among feral cats, which causes matting of the eyes and sneezing.
-If not treated the herpes, can lead to blindness and respiratory infections.
-With the good care my son and his wife gave her, she was in good health and quite active.
+Nori started out as a blue eyed baby at a rescue site.
+She had cat herpes, a common respiratory virus among feral cats, which causes matting of the eyes and sneezing.
+If untreated the herpes, can lead to blindness and respiratory infections.
+Between being medicated with an immunity booster medicine and the good care my son and his wife gave her, she was in good health and quite active.

-When I first saw Norie I was impressed with her friendliness, curiosity and playfulness.
-I later learned of some of her very entertaining behaviors.
+When I first saw Nori I was impressed with her friendliness, curiosity and playfulness.
+I later learned about some of her entertaining behaviors.
 Since I never owned a cat, I had no idea what I was in for until she joined me in my home.
 Also I added an “e” to her name to make it Norie.
 She was playful and interested in everything.

 Curiosity Killed the Cat?

 Norie has an amazing curiosity.
 In my old home she would jump up on the counter top, then to the top of the refrigerator and then up on the top of the cabinets around my kitchen.